quixio/quix-streams/docs/api-reference/dataframe.md

 ***Returns:***

-a function that accepts "value" and returns a result of StreamingDataFrame
+a function that accepts "value" and returns a result of `StreamingSeries`

 <a id="quixstreams.dataframe.series.StreamingSeries.test"></a>